danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

 - Dashboard:

-  - Start configuring leaderboard + last match result + next match predictions
+  - Table last match result
+  - Table next match predictions
   - Rightside: Updates on the app + Twitter widget
+  - Fix problems (sizes, fonts, etc.)
+  - Fix big expanded graphs
   - Redo the setuser page with new design - correct routes
+  - Make the setUser page determine what will be shown in dashboard (using params)

 - ALL CHANGES FOR V2.0 WILL BE DONE IN ADMIN2